miurahr/py7zr/docs/api.rst

    :noindex:

    The class for reading 7z files.
-See section :ref:`sevenzipfile-object` for constructor details.
+See section

 .. class:: ArchiveInfo

-   Class used to represent information about an information of an archive file.
-See section :ref:`archiveinfo-object` for fields details.
+   The class used to represent information about an information of an archive file.
+See section

 .. class:: FileInfo

-    Class used to represent information about a member of an archive file.
-See section :ref:`fileinfo-objects` for fields details.
+   The class used to represent information about a member of an archive file.
+See section

 .. function:: is_7zfile(filename)